WPCloudDeploy/wp-cloud-deploy/README.md

 * Fix: WPAPP - The ADD NEW APP RECORD button was not showing up in all cases where it should.
 * Fix: WPAPP - The default color for the PHP 8.1 label in the sites list was not consistent with the colors used for the PHP 8.0 label.
 * Fix: WPAPP - The server tools tab would throw an error if you tried to set the default PHP version to 8.1.
+* Fix: WPAPP - The name of a custom post type was incorrect in an array where we were listing certain custom post types we use.
+* Fix: WPAPP - The process for marking pending log items as failed did not take into account all the new recent state types.
 * Fix: WPAPP - We weren't warning user when they entered the '&()' characters in certain fields where they are invalid.
 * Fix: WPAPP - Some minor grammar errors.
 * Dev: WPAPP - New filter to allow providers to add text to any error messages when a server immediately fails to deploy.